-In this article: superday requirements, how does it work, categories, reports, android version, battery consumption, privacy.
+In this article: superday requirements, how does it work, categories, editing time slots, reports, android version, battery consumption, privacy.

 What is Superday?